Chariot racing: Roman charioteers

 Some of the most talented and successful charioteers were suspected of winning through the illicit agency of dark forces.
-Ammianus Marcellinus, writing during Valentinian's reign (AD 364–375) describes various cases of chariot drivers prosecuted for witchcraft or the procurement of spells.
+Ammianus Marcellinus, writing during Valentinian's reign (AD 364–375), describes various cases of chariot drivers prosecuted for witchcraft or the procurement of spells.
 One charioteer was beheaded for having his young son trained in witchcraft to help him win his races; and another burnt at the stake for practising witchcraft.
-Justinian I's reformed legal code specifically prohibits drivers from placing curses on their opponents, and invites their co-operation in bringing offenders before the authorities, rather than acting like assassins or vigilantes.
-This not only reiterates a very longstanding prohibition of witchcraft but confirms a reputation that charioteers had for living at the very edge of the law, for violent thefts and bullying, and an easy-going criminality that could extend to the murder of opponents and enemies, disguised as rough but rightful justice.

 Horses

 The horses, too, could become celebrities; they were purpose-bred and were trained relatively late, from 5 years old.
 The Romans favoured particular native breeds from Hispania and north Africa.
 One of Diocles' horses, named Cotynus, raced with him in various teams 445 times, alongside Abigeius, a treasured "trace" horse.
 A chariot's "trace" horses partly pulled the chariot and partly guided it, as flankers to the central pair, who were yoked to the chariot and provided both speed and power.
 A left-side trace horse's steady performance could mean the difference between victory and disaster; mares were thought the steadiest.
 Left-side trace horses were the closest to the spina, and are most likely to be named in the race record.
 Another key performer in a standard quadriga race was the right-hand yoke-horse.
 Celebrity horses named in Diocles' extraordinary record of 445 races and more than 100 wins in a year include Pompeianus, Lucidus and Galata.